p1va/pokeshake/README.md

 This document also assumes that `git`, `dotnet` and `docker` are part of your `PATH` so that they are considered valid commands when entered in a shell.

-You can double check that by trying the following commands:
+You can double check that by trying the following commands that should return you an output similar to the below ones.

 ```sh
 git --version